Computing Probabilistic Controlled Invariant Sets: Examples

 The motion planning example in \cite{GuoM(2018)} is adapted to seek an infinite-horizon PCIS within the workspace for a mobile robot.
 The state of the robot is abstracted by its cell coordinate, i.e., $(p_x,p_y)\in\{1,2,3,4\}^2$, and its four possible orientations $\{\mathcal{E},\mathcal{W},\mathcal{S},\mathcal{N}\}$.
 Due to the actuation noise and drifting, the robot motion is stochastic.
 Here, we restrict the action space to be $\{\rm{FR},\rm{BK},\rm{TRFR},\rm{TLFR}\}$, under which the possible transitions are shown in Fig.~\ref{transitionpro}.
 Specifically, action ``$\rm{FR}$" means driving forward for $1$ unit.
 As illustrated in the figure, the probability for that is $0.80$.
 The probability of drifting forward to the left or the right by $1$ unit is $0.10$.
 Action ``$\rm{BK}$" can be similarly defined.
 Action ``$\rm{TRFR}$" means turning right $\pi/2$ and driving forward for $1$ unit, of which the probability is $0.95$.
 The probability of driving forward for $1$ unit without turning right is $0.025$ and the probability of turning right for $\pi$ and driving forward for $1$ unit is $0.025$.
 Similarly, we can define the action ``$\rm{TLFR}$".

-Consider the partitioned workspace shown in Fig.~\ref{motion2}(a), where the shadowed cells are occupied by obstacles and the red cell is an absorbing region, i.e., when the robot enters in this region it will stay there forever.
+Consider the partitioned workspace shown in Fig.~\ref{motion2}, where the shadowed cells are occupied by obstacles and the red cell is an absorbing region, i.e., when the robot enters in this region it will stay there forever.
 We construct an MDP with $64$ states and $4$ actions.
 The transition relation and probability can be defined based on the above description.
-We compute the infinite-horizon $\epsilon$-PCIS with $\epsilon=0.90$ within the safe state space, i.e., the remaining of the state space by excluding the states associated with the obstacles.
+We compute the largest infinite-horizon $\epsilon$-PCIS with $\epsilon=0.90$ within the safe state space, i.e., the remaining of the state space by excluding the states associated with the obstacles.

 By implementing Algorithm~$3$, the computed sets $\mathbb{P}_i$ and the corresponding infinite-horizon invariance probability $p^{*}_{\infty,\mathbb{P}_i}(x)$ are shown in Fig.~\ref{motion}, of which each subfigure corresponds to one orientation in $\{\mathcal{E},\mathcal{W},\mathcal{S},\mathcal{N}\}$.
-Algorithm~$3$ converges in $2$ steps and generates the infinite-horizon $\epsilon$-PCIS $\tilde{\mathbb{Q}}$ with $\epsilon=0.90$ shown in Fig.~\ref{motion}(e)--\ref{motion}(h).
+The first row of Fig.~\ref{motion} shows the results after the first iteration, where we can see that the infinite-horizon invariance probability $p^{*}_{\infty,\mathbb{P}_i}(x)$ at $x=(4,2,\mathcal{E})$ and $x=(4,2,\mathcal{W})$ is less than $\epsilon=0.90$.
+Algorithm~$3$ converges in $2$ steps and generates the largest infinite-horizon $\epsilon$-PCIS $\tilde{\mathbb{Q}}$ with $\epsilon=0.90$ shown in Fig.~\ref{motion}(e)--\ref{motion}(h).
 This invariant set provides a region where the admissible action can drive the robot without colliding with the obstacles with probability $0.90$.
 By implementing the optimal policy obtained in Lemma~\ref{lemmainf}, we run a state trajectory starting from $(3,1,\mathcal{N})$ as shown in Fig.~\ref{motion2}.
 We can see that this trajectory is collision-free and finally ends at the absorbing region $(3,3,\mathcal{S})$.